 Once you experience happy love, it’s hard to stay away from it even if you’ve broken up.
 It feels like an addiction, and love is too wonderful a feeling to lose out on, especially if you’ve had a great relationship until circumstances split both of you apart.
 [Read: Does my ex miss me?
 23 signs your ex is clearly not over you yet]

-You may have been in a relationship for a long time, but when you finally step back into the dating scene, you may meet a lot of charming, cute, and lovable dating potentials.
+You may have been in a healthy relationship for a long time, but when you finally step back into the dating scene, you may meet a lot of charming, cute, and lovable dating potential.